 11. Installing Packages via Your Web Browser

-The APT protocol (or apturl) is a simple and hassle-free way to install software in Ubuntu Linux.
+The APT protocol (or apturl) is a simple and hassle-free way to install the software in Ubuntu Linux.
 This way basically uses your web browser to deliver the software packages to the users.
-In this case, you just need to click on apturl, and it will prompt the installation process.
-Below is an example for installing synaptic package manager using apturl:
+In this case, you just need to click on apturl, prompting the installation process.
+Below is an example of installing the synaptic package manager using apturl:

 12. Install Python Applications via Pip – “Pip Installs Packages”

 Installing Pip in Ubuntu is straightforward.
-Pip varies as per the Python version and as Ubuntu latest version comes with both Python 2 and Python 3 by default, so you just need to check the Python version before going for final installation.
+Pip varies as per the Python version, and as Ubuntu’s latest version comes with both Python 2 and Python 3 by default, so you just need to check the Python version before going for the final installation.